Bitter Lake Reservoir Improvement Project

 Location

-The reservoir is located on a 13-acre property located southwest of the intersection of Linden Ave N and N 143rd St in North Seattle.
+The reservoir is on a 13-acre property located southwest of the intersection of Linden Ave N and N 143rd St in North Seattle.
 About four acres is currently open space, a playground, and a community garden.

 What's happening now?